 Sec.
-31. Regional and Provincial IEDC Officers. - There shall be Regional and Provincial IEDC Officers who shall be appointed by the IEDC and shall have functions that include: monitoring and coordinating of IEDC initiatives in the regions and Provinces; evaluation of policies programs for workers in the informal economy; providing technical assistance in the development of local plans and programs; as well as other administrative functions necessary for the success of IEDC initiatives in their jurisdiction.

-IEDC Regional Officers shall have automatic seats in all Regional Development Councils (RDCs).
+31. Regional and Provincial IEDC Officers. - There shall be Regional and Provincial IEDC Officers who shall be appointed by the IEDC and shall have functions that

+- include: monitoring and coordinating of IEDC initiatives in the regions and Provinces; - 2 evaluation of policies programs for WIE; providing technical assistance in the - 3 development of local plans and programs; as well as other administrative functions - 4 necessary for the success of IEDC initiatives in their jurisdiction. - 5 IEDC Regional Officers shall have automatic seats in all Regional Development Councils

+6 (RDCs).